dpt/MotionMasks/README.md

 * Tested on 32-bit and 64-bit [Note: presently there are hacks in there for 64-bit.]
 * Intended to have critical pixel-blending portions coded in assembly for speed.
 * Intended for embedded use where no GPU available.
-* Generic code lives in `include`/`libraries`, platform-specific lives in `platform`.
 * Cocoa test app seems a painful way to get bitmaps on-screen.
+It's very slow.
 * Limits - two images per-pixel, sixteen source images which can be selected mid-stream.
 * Streams - abstracted loading mechanism.
-* Upside-down bitmaps (flipped rowbytes.)
+* It's easy to make upside-down bitmaps (just flip rowbytes and set the base pointer to the start of the last scanline.)

 Current Status
 --------------